-Also known as a debt management program (DMP), debt consolidation combines or consolidate multiple high-interest consumer debts into a single, monthly payment.
-Through the benefits of debt relief such as lower, more lenient, interest rates and the waiving of late fees and penalties, a debt management plan coordinated by a credit counselor or debt counselor can be provide personalized assistance for consumers who need a proven, predictable, accelerated path out of debt.
+Debt consolidation, also known as a debt management program (DMP), combines or consolidates multiple high-interest consumer debts into a single, more manageable and more structured monthly payment.
+Through the benefits of debt relief such as lower, more lenient, interest rates and the waiving of late fees and penalties, a debt management plan coordinated by a credit counselor or debt counselor can be provide personalized assistance for consumers who need a proven, predictable, and accelerated path out of debt.

 Find out if a debt consolidation or debt management plan could help you resolve debts faster and have you saving, by requesting Your Free Debt Relief Evaluation and Savings Estimate.

-The state government of Minnesota does not provide debt grants or programs to help consumers resolve their debts, however it does provide a variety of programs for individuals and families who are low-income or need a helping hand while experiencing difficult circumstances.
-Minnesota also has agencies that can assist with housing concerns.
-To learn more, go to the state's homepage and find the Social Services section.
+Although the state government of Minnesota does not provide debt grants or programs to help consumers resolve their debts, it does provide a variety of programs for individuals and families who are low-income or need a helping hand while experiencing difficult circumstances.
+These programs are specifically designed to provide more immediate financial assistance and relief, and helps individuals and families with children get access to food, healthcare, and other basic necessities.
+Minnesota also has agencies that can assist with housing concerns and help consumers avoid foreclosure.
+To learn more about these services, go to the state's homepage and click on the Benefits page.